 (i) The contractor shall include a clause substantially the same as this clause in subcontracts involving complex or hazardous work on site at a DOE-owned or -leased facility.
 Such subcontracts shall provide for the right to stop work under the conditions described in paragraph (g) of this clause.
-Depending on the complexity and hazards associated with the work, the contractor may require that the subcontractor submit a Safety Management System for the contractor's review and approval.
+Depending on the complexity and hazards associated with the work, the contractor may chose not to require the subcontractor to submit a Safety Management System for the contractor's review and approval.